ymrdf/sync-lock-version/README.md

                                  convert, seperate by comma if more than one, to not replace git and link you would use +,link:
   -h, --help                     display help for command

-  Examples:
-  perform inside a directory with lock file and package.json, will output package-new.json in the same directory.

 ```

+Usually, you just need run sync-lock-version inside a directory with lock file and package.json.
+It will output a package-new.json in the same directory.